django-json/inputschallenge/README.md

 ![inputschallenge](https://user-images.githubusercontent.com/44185999/107303849-ded69c00-6aba-11eb-8bd2-5c26736b14f2.png)

 - You can check the demo [here](https://inputschallenge.netlify.app).
 - This challenge is amazing along with the buttons challenge.
-In this challenge I practice my CSS skills of using selectors and I became for familiar of using the storybook library.
+In this challenge I practice my CSS skills of using selectors and I became more familiar of using the storybook library.

 ### Built With